Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 4870 1GB should in theory be a bit better than the GeForce GTX 260 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 1GB will be 3% quicker than the GeForce GTX 260 in general, because of its higher data rate. (explain)

-Texel RateThe GeForce GTX 260 will be much (more or less 23%) more effective at AF than the Radeon HD 4870 1GB. (explain)
+Texel RateThe GeForce GTX 260 will be quite a bit (about 23%) better at AF than the Radeon HD 4870 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 260 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 260 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison